amirkatooz/mlb-weather-data/README.md

 5. Drops 3 versions of the MLB table into S3 (3 versions are .csv, .feather, and .parquet)
 6. Writes the MLB games table to Postgres

+### Access/Permission
+In order to send the data to external endpoints (S3 and Postgres), a file named ".env" should be included in the folder (will not be included in the repo since hidden files are ignored by git).
+The content should look like the contents of "env_example.txt" file with the correct credentials.

 ## Documention/Write-Up Questions